 Most weeds in a lawn containing couch, buffalo or kikuyu grass are easily controlled by spraying with a selective herbicide.
 The type of herbicide you use will depend on the weed you are targeting.

 Wintergrass is just starting to emerge now as the weather begins to cool down.
 Wintergrass can be controlled by using a herbicide containing propyzamide such as David Grays Winter Grass Killer.
 Follow the instructions carefully and make sure you spray evenly over the whole lawn area.
-Wintergrass killer is also a selective herbicide and is safe to use on couch and buffalo lawns (in WA).
+Wintergrass killer is a selective herbicide and is safe to use on couch and buffalo lawns.
 As this chemical is soil activated, it is important that the sprayed area is watered within 24 hours of spraying.
 If you have wintergrass growing in kikuyu, then you can't use a propyzamide based chemical as a control measure.
-Your only option here is to wait till February and apply a pre-emergent herbicide such as Pendi Pro or Embargo which will kill the seeds of the wintergrass weed before they have a chance to germinate.
+Your only option here is to wait till February and apply a pre-emergent herbicide such as Pendi Pro or Spartan which will kill the seeds of the wintergrass weed before they have a chance to germinate.
 Click here for more info on pre-emergent control of wintergrass.

 To some degree, weeds will always be an uninvited guest in your lawn at different times of the year but with some vigilance, you can get on top of them.
 For more advice on controlling or identifying weeds, give us a call on 8298 0555.